WhichCar

 Not so much

-• Gear lever manual mode not ergonomic
+• Manual mode not ergonomic

 • Occasional transmission shunt

-The Ford Everest is a large five-door, three-row SUV that is spacious and comfortable for up to seven occupants and is the 2023 Wheels Car of the Year.
+The Ford Everest is a large five-door, three-row SUV that is spacious and comfortable for up to seven occupants, and is one of the smoothest and most refined SUVs of its type.

 Based on the Ford Ranger ute platform, this is one of the better ute-based SUVs for driver engagement and up-to-the-minute standard safety equipment, as well as being a strong heavy towing candidate, with its 3500kg (braked) capacity.